proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/modifying-a-multisig-account.md

 <p class=caption>2-of-2 multisig account example</p>

-One of the accounts, for example Alice’s, announces a [modify multisig account transaction](../../built-in-features/multisig-account.md#modifymultisigtransaction) wrapped in an [aggregate transaction](../../built-in-features/aggregate-transaction.md#examples), increasing `minApprovalDelta`.
+One of the accounts, for example that of Alice’s, announces a [modify multisig account transaction](../../built-in-features/multisig-account.md#modifymultisigtransaction) wrapped in an [aggregate transaction](../../built-in-features/aggregate-transaction.md#examples), increasing `minApprovalDelta`.

 1. Create a modify multisig account transaction, increasing minAprovalDelta in one unit.